 Pro tip: Spray the cables at least once a year with a lube to minimize rust.

+Garage door repair can be an essential safety issue.
 What you don’t want is for the cables to break when a door is closing or opening.
-This can cause the door to go sideways or off track, which could damage many of the components of your garage door.
+This can cause the garage door to go sideways or off track, which could damage many of the components of your garage door.

 Keep in mind that garage door cable repair should always be done by a professional.
 The cables are under extreme tension.
 If they should be suddenly released, they can cause serious bodily harm, even death.
 If you think your cables may need replaced, give us a call.
 We offer same day repairs, and even do emergency house calls.